Abbas-Khann/Decentralized-Applications/README.md

-### In this repository i will be uploading all the Dapps that i build.
+### In this repository i will be uploading all the Dapps(Decentralized Applications) that i build.